-Article 10 - Application for Membership and Initiation Fee
+Article 10 - Application for Membership

-- a) Anyone wishing to belong to the union must pay his or her initiation fee to the vicepresident finance, and sign an application for membership to the union, which must contain a promise to comply with the constitution of the union.
-The said application for membership must be accepted by the union's executive committee and ratified by the general meeting. - b) Once accepted, membership shall be considered retroactive to the date that the application was signed.
-If refused, the applicant shall receive a refund of his or her initiation fee. - c) The initiation fee for new members is \$2.00
+- a) Anyone wishing to belong to the union must sign an application for membership to the union, which must contain a promise to comply with the constitution of the union.
+The said application for membership must be accepted by a member of the Executive Committee. - b) Membership shall be considered retroactive to the date that the application was signed.